Skip to Main Content

 2. Under the search box on the results page, locate the Search Tools option.

-3. When you click Search Tools and additional line of options will appear.
+3. Click Search Tools to make an additional line of options appear.

-4. In order to narrow your search to images that you can reuse, click Usage Rights, which will display a drop down of options.
+4. Click Usage Rights, which will display a drop down of options.

 Flickr is an online photo management and sharing software which hosts the personal collections of its users and public archives.
 While many of the images are high-resolution and unaltered the quality will vary depending on the creator.
 You do not have to create an account to use flickr, just look for the search box in the top right hand corner to start.